PGA Championship, Field - WTOP News

 TOP 3 FROM ASIAN SWING ON EUROPEAN TOUR: Sebastian Soderberg, Adrian Otaegui.

-PLAYERS BEYOND 70TH IN PGA POINTS TO FILL THE FIELD: Adam Svensson, Nicolai Hjogaard, Doug Ghim.
+PLAYERS BEYOND 70TH IN PGA POINTS TO FILL THE FIELD: Adam Svensson, Nicolai Hjogaard.

-ALTERNATE LIST: Alex Smalley, S.H.
+ALTERNATE LIST: Doug Ghim, Alex Smalley, S.H.
 Kim, C.T.
-Pan, Nate Lashley, Sam Ryder.
+Pan, Nate Lashley.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.